 Texas takes the War on Drugs very seriously.
-With some of the most stringent laws and punishments in the U.S., you should never take a drug manufacturing or other drug arrest in Texas lightly.
+With some of the most stringent laws and punishments in the U.S., you should never take drug manufacturing or another drug arrest in Texas lightly.
 Even if you are facing a misdemeanor charge, a conviction could completely alter your way of life.

 Drug manufacturing in Texas is a felony of various degrees, depending on the case.
-If you are convicted of a drug manufacturing felony in Texas you are facing an intimidating list of punishments – including large fines, jail time, loss of right to vote, and loss of right to own or possess a firearm.
+If you are convicted of a drug manufacturing felony in Texas you are facing an intimidating list of punishments – including large fines, jail time, loss of the right to vote, and loss of the right to own or possess a firearm.
 An experienced drug defense attorney can use any mitigating circumstances in your case to fight for your right to keep your freedom.

 Definition of Drug Manufacturing in Texas

 According to the Texas Controlled Substances Act Section 481.002, drug manufacturing is defined as the production, propagation, preparation, compounding, conversion, or processing of a controlled substance through natural extraction and/or chemical synthesis, including packaging, repackaging, or relabeling of the substance.
 This section specifically excludes marijuana, which is covered under production.

 Drug manufacturing is only legally allowed when performed by a licensed practitioner in the administering or dispensing of the controlled substance in the course of duty or the research, teaching, or chemical analysis of the substance with no intent to distribute in the same course of duty.
 Texas code is very specific with regards to the legal issues surrounding drug manufacturing; an experienced Dallas drug trafficking attorney can help you sort through the code as it applies to your case.

 In addition to adopting the federal standard of drug schedules, Texas has penalty groups to more effectively define state expectations when it comes to handling drug cases.
 Each penalty group is based on the effect on the individual and practicality for medical use.